abdulhakmeh/abdulhakmeh.github.io/content/authors/Abdul Hakmeh/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'abdul.hakmeh@gmail.com'
+email: 'hakmeh@uni-hildesheim.de'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am Abdul Hakmeh, a Syrian-German software developer and system administrator in University of Hildesheim.
-I graduated from the Clausthal University of Technology in August 2019 with a bachelor's degree in Computer Science, majoring in Business Information Systems.
-Afterward, I worked as a software administrator at the University of Hildesheim.
-In 2022 i completed my master's degree in computer science.
+Abdul Hakmeh is a Syrian-German Ph.D. candidate and system administrator at the University of Hildesheim.
+He began his doctoral studies in 2023, focusing on vehicle platooning in operation research.

+He earned his Bachelor’s degree in Computer Science and Information Systems from Clausthal University of Technology in 2019.
+Shortly thereafter, he joined the University of Hildesheim as a system administrator.
+While working in this role, he pursued and successfully completed his Master’s degree in Computer Science in 2022.

+Abdul combines hands-on technical expertise with academic research, contributing to both the operational and scholarly environments of the university.